discord-userdoccers/discord-userdoccers/CONTRIBUTING.md

 This document is meant as a guide to help you get started.
 If you are not sure on how to do something, _check other sections of the documentation_ to see how it is done.

+## What Can I Contribute?

+The documentation is a community effort, and any good faith contributions are welcome.
+Simple things like fixing typos, adding missing fields, updating enum values, or improving the formatting of a table are all valuable contributions.
+However, users without a good understanding of the Discord API are discouraged from attempting to document complex features, as reviewing and correcting these contributions can be more time-consuming for a maintainer than writing the documentation from scratch.

 ## Basics

 ### Markdown